-With over two thirds of adult Americans overweight or obese, according to the American College of Sports Medicine, weight loss is a major health concern.
+More than two-thirds of adult Americans have overweight or obesity, according to the American College of Sports Medicine, so it's no wonder weight loss is a major health concern.
 There are medications that are specifically intended to aid weight loss and some that cause weight loss as a side effect of regular use.
 Accutane is used as a last resort medication to treat acne but does not appear to cause significant weight loss in users.

 Accutane in the Body

 Accutane is a prescription medication used to treat severe nodular acne that has not been helped by other medications and/or treatments.
 Dosage depends on many factors including body size, health and other medications you may be taking.
 It is recommended that you see your physician regularly to monitor your health while on Accutane because side effects can be severe.

 Weight loss is not listed as a side effect of Accutane nor is weight gain.
 According to the U.S. National Library of Medicine, it is sometimes used to treat other skin conditions or even some forms of cancer but is not used as a weight-loss drug.
 Changes in body weight while on Accutane are not attributed to the medication itself and if it does occur, the incidence is not known.